Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Keep Right and Move Over Laws

-When driving, you must keep right when traveling slower than the average speed of traffic around you.
-On roads with a speed limit over 65 mph, the left lane is reserved for passing.
+When driving, you must keep right when traveling slower than the average traffic speed around you.
+The left lane is reserved for passing on roads with a speed limit of over 65 mph.

 When stationary vehicles with emergency lights are present, drivers must vacate the lane nearest those vehicles if safe to do so, or they must slow down.

-Colorado has increased penalties for motorists who fail to move over and recklessly endanger the lives of law enforcement, first responders, and safety road workers.
-Legislators hope that stiffer penalties for “move over” law violators will help prevent tragedies like that of fallen state trooper Cody Donahue.
+Colorado has increased penalties for motorists who fail to move over and recklessly endanger the lives of law enforcement, first responders, and road safety workers.
+In the “Citation vs Ticket” debate, these increased penalties aim to differentiate and enforce stricter consequences for violating the “move over” law, helping prevent tragedies like that of fallen state trooper Cody Donahue.

 Speed Limits